 To access other Azure resources, like Azure Cosmos DB, Key Vault, or Blob storage, the pod needs authentication credentials.
 You could define authentication credentials with the container image or inject them as a Kubernetes secret.
 Either way, you would need to manually create and assign them.
 Usually, these credentials are reused across pods and aren't regularly rotated.

-Azure Active Directory pod-managed identity (preview) supports two modes of operation:
+Microsoft Entra pod-managed identity (preview) supports two modes of operation:

 Standard mode: In this mode, the following 2 components are deployed to the AKS cluster:

 Managed Identity Controller(MIC): A Kubernetes controller that watches for changes to pods, AzureIdentity and AzureIdentityBinding through the Kubernetes API Server.
 When it detects a relevant change, the MIC adds or deletes AzureAssignedIdentity as needed.
 Specifically, when a pod is scheduled, the MIC assigns the managed identity on Azure to the underlying virtual machine scale set used by the node pool during the creation phase.
 When all pods using the identity are deleted, it removes the identity from the virtual machine scale set of the node pool, unless the same managed identity is used by other pods.
 The MIC takes similar actions when AzureIdentity or AzureIdentityBinding are created or deleted.

 Node Managed Identity (NMI): is a pod that runs as a DaemonSet on each node in the AKS cluster.
 NMI intercepts security token requests to the Azure Instance Metadata Service on each node.
 It redirects requests to itself and validates if the pod has access to the identity it's requesting a token for, and fetch the token from the Microsoft Entra tenant on behalf of the application.